pupil-labs/pupil-docs/neon/neon-player/index.md

 ## Workflow

-Pupil Player is similar to a video player.
+Neon Player is similar to a video player.
 You can playback recordings and can load plugins to build visualizations.

 Here is an example workflow:

-- Start Pupil Player
+- Start Neon Player
 - Open a Plugin - From the `Plugin Manager` GUI menu load the `Vis Circle` plugin.
 - Playback - press the play button or `space` bar on your keyboard to view the video playback with visualization overlay, or drag the playhead in the seek bar to scrub through the dataset.
 - Set trim marks - you can drag the green rounded rectangle at the beginning and end of the seekbar to set the trim marks.
 This will set the start and end frame for the exporter and for other plugins.